We’re sure plenty of us will be heading abroad this summer with so much action to see, and chances are you’ll be taking your own car.

 The last thing your trip needs is a breakdown, but they can strike when you least want them to – the important thing is to be prepared with the right cover.

 Your existing car insurance might not cover you if you break down in another country, so check your policy before you travel.
-If you’re not covered, you can either amend your policy or take out separate foreign breakdown cover.
+If you’re not covered, you can either amend your policy or take out a separate foreign breakdown cover.
 With this in place, you can treat the breakdown as you would here in the UK – get to a safe spot away from your car and the road, and phone your breakdown cover provider.

 A good policy should include roadside recovery and a hire car if your vehicle can’t be fixed at the roadside, so be sure you’ve shopped around to find the right policy to cover you if the worst happens.